 Supplies can get expensive quickly, so it’s important to find an affordable supply store you can trust.
 We’re here to help!

-If you have any questions about wreath making supplies, please leave a comment below or post your comment in our How To Make Wreaths Facebook Group.
+If you have any questions about wreath-making supplies, please leave a comment below or post your comment on our How To Make Wreaths Facebook Group.

 Also, if you are interested in more info on learning how to sell wreaths, how to make wreaths, where to buy supplies, and being in a community of like-minded crafters, check out our Creative Coaching Subscription Group.